-Menten.AI’s combination of buzzword bingo brings AI and quantum computing to drug discovery – TechCrunch
+Menten AI’s combination of buzzword bingo brings AI and quantum computing to drug discovery – TechCrunch

 Menten AI is already working on a COVID-19 therapeutic, although the company’s young chief executive declined to disclose too many details about it.
 Another area of interest is in neurological disorders, where the founding team members have some expertise.

-While Menten AI’s targets are interesting, the approach that the company is taking, using quantum computing to potentially drive down the cost and accelerate the time to market is equally compelling for investors.
+While Menten AI’s targets are interesting, the approach that the company is taking, using quantum computing to potentially drive down the cost and accelerate the time to market, is equally compelling for investors.

 It’s also unproven.
 Right now, there isn’t a quantum advantage to using the novel computing technology versus traditional computing.
 Something that Melo freely admits.